billzo/xbooxp/trunk/README.txt

 ============================| Intro |===============================

-XBOO XP is a multiboot transfer software designed with winXP/2000 in mind, but should work in Win98/95.
+xbooxp is a multiboot transfer software designed with winXP/2000 in mind, but should work in Win98/95.
 This program will NOT work in raw DOS mode.

-XBOO cable is cheap and easy to build.
+Xboo cable is cheap and easy to build.
 Costs about $5 to build.
 Plus you can send multiboot images of up to 256kB, and upload speed is fast.
 This program can send a 256kB multiboot image in about 8.1 - 8.5 seconds in my AMD 2100++ CPU.
 With the delay setting, its a little slower.